NCAR/WRF_DOCKER/README_tutorial.md

 NOTE: These files are now eligible for any post-processing / visualization that is typically done with your WRF model output.

-2. The built container includes the NCAR COmmand Language.
+4. The built container includes the NCAR COmmand Language.
 You can run NCL scripts from within container.
-  a.
+   *.
 Get to the WRF_NCL_scripts directory (on the same level as WRF and WPS).
-  b.
+   *.
 Edit the wrf_Precip_multi_files.ncl file

-    NOTE: Change the location of the WRF output files Original line:
+NOTE: Change the location of the WRF output files
+Original line:
 ```
         DATADir = "/kiaat2/bruyerec/WRF/WRFV3_4861/test/em_real/split_files/"
 ```